FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

     approved?: boolean
     /** The user's avatar. **/
     avatarSrc?: string
+    /** Child comments.
+Not populated in all scenarios.
+Used when asTree is set to true via the API. **/
+    children: Comment[]
     /** The commenter's raw comment. **/
     comment: string
     /** READONLY: The commenter's comment parsed into HTML. **/